andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

+- Debug build , release build
-- Bash : 'expr' , arithmetic expansions , head , tail , setting up a password
+- Bash : 'expr' , arithmetic expansions , head , tail , setting up a password ; GDB
 - Some graphics cards can do SOUND !!
 - Dualboot partitioning
 - Git mirroring behavior